3-Productions/ChasedByDarknessTranslations/README.md

 (We are looking into the possibility of exclusive skin.)

-Want to add a new language?
+Want to add a new language or have questions?
 Email for Glaicon at glaiconffelipe@southbluemoon.com or send a message on Discord - GlaiconFFBR#3891

 # Tips: